After returning from Serbia and having a short stay in England

 Finally Brazil is well known for it’s cultural diversity, food and joyful way of life and these are other aspects I hope to discover.
 Hopefully the little Portuguese I know alongside my Spanish will be enough for me to get by.

-If you are interested in my trip then follow me on Twitter where I will be posting regular updates.
+Twitter where I will be posting regular updates.
 On my return I will write an article about what I got up to and what I learned.

 Ate logo!